Skip to content

 def get_params_dependent_on_data(self, params: dict[str, Any], data: dict[str, Any]) -> dict[str, Any]:

-img = data["image"] if "image" in data else data["images"][0]
+image = data["image"] if "image" in data else data["images"][0]

-template = random.choice(self.templates)
+template = self.py_random.choice(self.templates)

 if self.template_transform is not None: